 How to get Portuguese Residency?

 Mile after mile of sandy beaches, buzzing cities, and a high quality of life, Portugal ticks all the boxes.
-Indeed, living in Portugal, dipping into the local cuisine, or getting lost in the historic towns or breathtaking nature could be the perfect country for you to call home.
-However, how to get a Portuguese residency to kickstart your dream here?
+Indeed, living in Portugal, dipping into the local cuisine, or getting lost in the historic towns or breathtaking nature could be the perfect place to call home.
+However, how can you get Portuguese residency to kickstart your dream here?

-Moving to Portugal and gaining Portuguese residency may seem a little complicated at first, particularly if you are not an EU national.
-For EU-nationals, the process is fairly straightforward.
-For non-EU nationals, which now include the Brits, you will need a visa to get residency in Portugal.
+Moving to Portugal and gaining Portuguese residency may seem a little complicated at first, mainly if you are not an EU national.
+For EU nationals, the process is pretty straightforward.
+For non-EU nationals, including UK citizens, you will need a visa to get residency in Portugal.
 So, how to get Portuguese residency?

-There are different options depending on your situation and you should ensure that you are well informed on the most up-to-date information of each.
-There are different options that you can consider, notably the D7 Visa and Golden Visa.
+Different options are available depending on your situation, and you should ensure that you are well informed on the most up-to-date information.
+You can consider various options, notably the D7 Visa and the Golden Visa.

 What is Portuguese residency?

-With a high quality of life, a beautiful climate all year-round, and certain tax incentives to lure in expats, many foreigners are looking to move to Portugal and obtain Portuguese residency.
+With a high quality of life, a beautiful climate all year round, and specific tax incentives to lure in expats, many foreigners are looking to move to Portugal and obtain Portuguese residency.

-Portuguese residency basically means that you are legally allowed to live in Portugal and you have residency in the country.
-After five years as a Portuguese resident, you are able to apply to become a permanent resident and citizenship (provided you meet the criteria).
+Portuguese residency means that you are legally allowed to live in Portugal, and you have residency in the country.
+After five years as a Portuguese resident, you can apply to become a permanent resident and citizenship (provided you meet the criteria).

 Who should apply for Portuguese residency?